 All candidates considered for admission to the LMU-CVM Class of 2021 must meet the following requirements:Minimum Academic Requirements

-- Completion of no less than 60 semester (78 Quarter Units) from a regionally accredited college or university.
+- At least 60 semester or 88 quarter units from a regionally accredited college or university.

-- Minimum overall 2.8 GPA, or higher in all pre-professional coursework.
+- Minimum overall 2.8 GPA, or higher in all coursework as calculated by VMCAS.